-IRO eligibility policy now includes Eligible Public Sector Research Establishments (PSREs).
-Such organisations that have been awarded eligibility status are treated as normal Research Organisations from an eligibility point of view.
-They can apply as the lead RO and will be funded under fEC rules (i.e. 80%) whether relevant applicant is PI or Co-I status Also, please note that applicants based in UK NHS Trusts, Hospitals, Boards or GP Practices that are considering applying as the lead applicant to this call should contact the Ie-S Helpdesk

-(jeshelp@je-s.ukri.org or 01793 444164) to ensure that their organisation is correctly registered on the Je-S system.
+Organisations from an eligibility point of view.
+They can apply as the lead RO and will be funded under full Economic Cost (FEC) rules (i.e. 80%) whether relevant applicant is PI or Co-I status Also, please note that applicants based in UK NHS Trusts, Hospitals, Boards or GP Practices that are considering applying as the lead applicant to this call should contact the Je-S Helpdesk (jeshelp@je-s.ukri.org or 01793 444164) to ensure that their organisation is correctly registered on the Je-S system.
 If the organisation is not correctly Je-S registered, an e-mail request for Je-S registration will be required from the organisation.
 Please allow at least six weeks for the Je-S registration process, prior to the closing date of the call.
 Additionally, please ensure that all personal Je-S accounts associated with individuals expected to be named on the proposal have been requested at least seven working days before the proposal will be submitted.